ZestfulNation/vue-hotel-datepicker/README.md

 - Type: `Number`
 - Default: `10`

-Number of month you want to show on mobile
+Number of month you want to display on mobile

 ### countOfDesktopMonth

 - Type: `Number`
 - Default: `2`

-Number of month you want to show on desktop
+Number of month you want to display on desktop

+### countOfMonthAlreadyCreate
+- Type: `Number`
+- Default: `12`

+Number of month you want to have already created, the next month `countOfMonthAlreadyCreate` + 1 will be created directly after you click on pagination button

 ## API
 ⚠️ In order to open/close the datepicker from an external element, such as a button make sure to set `closeDatepickerOnClickOutside` to false